How To Maintain Your Database

 Troubleshooting CV11 Database Maintenance

-the server reports an error, the log shows the particular error
+server reports an error, these logs show the particular error

 number and names of any files affected.
 This helps greatly to